A tropical version of Hilbert polynomial (in dimension one): Description of tropical recurrent sequences via paths in the graph

 Observe that for a rigid edge $(v,w)$ the polyhedron $Q_{T_w}\subset \RR^{k+n+1}$ is homeomorphic to $Q_T$, and the homeomorphism is provided by the projection along the last coordinate.
 For an augmenting edge $(v,w)$ the polyhedron $Q_{T_w}$ is homeomorphic to the cylinder $Q_T\times \RR$.
 In particular, in the latter case $\dim (Q_{T_w})= \dim (Q_T) + 1$.
 Summarizing, we have established the following proposition.

 \begin{proposition} Let $T$ be a finite path of the graph $G$ with an ending vertex $v$, and $T_w$ be an extension of $T$ by an edge $(v,w)$.
-If the edge $(v,w)$ is rigid then the polyhedron $Q_{T_w}$ of all the finite tropical recurrent sequences yielded following $T_w$ (see Proposition~\ref{path}) is homeomorphic to the polyhedron $Q_T$, while if $(v,w)$ is augmenting then $Q_{T_w}$ is homeomorphic to the cylinder $Q_T\times \RR$. \end{proposition}
+If the edge $(v,w)$ is rigid then the polyhedron $Q_{T_w}$ of all the finite tropical recurrent sequences produced along $T_w$ (see Proposition~\ref{path}) is homeomorphic to the polyhedron $Q_T$, while if $(v,w)$ is augmenting then $Q_{T_w}$ is homeomorphic to the cylinder $Q_T\times \RR$. \end{proposition}